June 23, 2023

 Dog-Friendly Office: FIVE Benefits Of Dogs In A Work Environment!

 Take Your Dog to Work Day is a celebration of the bond between canines and their humans.
 This first celebration occurred in the United Kingdom in 1996, and the United States in 1999.
 This day celebrates all dogs and inspires adoptions from shelters and rescue organizations across the globe.

-With the pandemic slowing down and life slowly returning to normal, many workers are heading back to their office jobs, much to the chagrin of their four-legged family members, who have undoubtedly settled into the new normal of always having their humans nearby.
+Post-pandemic, many workers have headed back to their office jobs, much to the chagrin of their four-legged family members, who have undoubtedly settled into the new normal of always having their humans nearby.
 Luckily, many executives have seen the positive impact pets can play in day-to-day productivity and are considering converting their offices into pet-friendly work environments.
 That’s good news for dogs and their owners around the world.